 <>1933ap16:USSR | Sholokhov letter to Joseph Stalin re. excesses of Collectivization [Tucker, Stalin in Power:194]

-<>1933ap26:English ambassador to Germany Horace Rumbold sent to London a clear description of what Hitler and his Nazi Party meant, "Pacifism Is the Deadliest of Sins" [BNE:270-3]
+<>1933ap26:English ambassador to Germany Horace Rumbold sent to London a clear description of what Hitler and his Nazi Party meant for the wider world [BNE:270-3].
+Political life darkened in central and eastern Europe

 <>1933ap28:USSR Central Committee directive re.
 Communist Party purge [Tucker, Stalin in Power:221-2 | SGv:167-70]